s-cerevisiae/kodama/README.md

 Commands:
-  compile  Compile current workspace dir to HTMLs [aliases: c] clean    Clean all build files (.cache & publish) help     Print this message or the help of the given subcommand(s)
+  compile  Compile current workspace dir to HTMLs [aliases: c] clean    Clean build files (.cache & publish) help     Print this message or the help of the given subcommand(s)

 Options: